Skip to main content

 Status: Currently Recruiting

 Seeking participants for a study about how individuals prefer to receive nutrition recommendations to support health management and preferences for visualizing health data.
-Participants will be invited to complete a 60-minute session to answer questionnaires and evaluate different styles of nutrition recommendations.
-Alternatively, they will complete one 60…
+Participants may be invited to complete a 60-minute session to answer questionnaires and evaluate different styles of nutritional recommendations.
+In addition, they may be invited to…

 Read More